TrustLevel/Content-KG/README.md

 pytest tests/
 ```

-8. Troubleshooting
+## Troubleshooting
 1. gRPC Bias Detection: Ensure the gRPC Bias Detection API is running and accessible at the URL provided in your .env file.
 2. Memgraph Connection Issues: If Memgraph isn’t connecting, ensure that Docker is running and that Memgraph is up and running on the correct port (7687).
 3. File Upload Errors: Ensure that the uploaded CSV file matches the expected format (with columns for Headline, Author, Publisher, and Text).

-License
+## License
 This project is licensed under the Apache-2.0 License - see the LICENSE file for details.

+## Authors
-Authors: TrustLevel Team
+TrustLevel Team
 Let us know if you’d like any further adjustments or details!